This Bacon Carbonara recipe is a simple, delicious twist on the classic original. Creamy seasoned pasta combined with crispy bacon!

 - freshly ground black pepper

-HOW TO MAKE BACON SPAGHETTI CARBONARA:
+HOW TO MAKE BACON CARBONARA:

 Cook the pasta in generously salted water according to package directions (al dente).
 Drain the pasta.
 Don't rinse the cooked pasta.